human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 Distribution is the basis of resilience.
 It eliminates central points of failure through attack, corruption, or manipulation.
 Everyone is a policeman.
 Every property's line is a border.
 Everyone knows how things work.
 Everyone is officially responsible.
 No one imagines otherwise.

 Maximization prevents the power vacuums that evil exploits.
-It generates a positive outward pressure, like an air conditioning system in a building.
+It generates positive outward pressure that prevents contaminants from entering.

 #### precepts